barebox/barebox/Documentation/boards/rk35xx.rst

 .. note::

    The OP-TEE rksecure PTA is only available in Upstream OP-TEE.
-   Rockchips Downstream OP-TEE blob does not support writing the OTP area and enabling Secure Boot.
+   Rockchip's Downstream OP-TEE blob does not support writing the OTP area and enabling Secure Boot.

 Enable the ``rksecure`` command by enabling the following config variables::